 An expert witness is …

-The primary function of an expert witness is to express his independent expert opinion based on the information that is provided.
+The primary function of an expert witness (sometimes known as a forensic expert) is to express an independent expert opinion based on the information that is provided.
 An expert can be employed in different capacities for example at arbitrations, tribunals, and litigation.

 A witness is a person giving sworn evidence to a tribunal or court of law.
 There are basically two types of witness: